 Inclusion can still occur however.
 By designing sensory play activities with this thought in mind, all types of children can take part in them without feeling forgotten about or ignored.
 A great way to introduce them to SEN playgrounds is by starting off small.
 Introduce kids to water and sand in controlled environments to avoid any stress being evident.
 Offering inclusive play areas is important in making sure every child feels welcome on the playground.

 Once achieved, you can start introducing them to more expansive environments which include more materials and substances.
 Encouraging the kids to get involved will help them start to feel comfortable as they will start to recognise it as a common occurrence in their daily routine.
-It’s important to be able to make them comfortable with their environment.
+It’s important to be able to make them comfortable with their environment using different types of outdoor play equipment.